13 October – 8 November 2010

-Josh Lilley is delighted to announce the opening this Tuesday 12th October, of the debut solo exhibition at the gallery by London based painter Vicky Wright.
+Josh Lilley is delighted to announce the opening of the debut solo exhibition at the gallery by London-based painter Vicky Wright.

 In a continuation from the Extraction and Guardian series, which focused primarily on the paradoxical nature of portraiture, politics and patronage, The Informants develops Wright's fascination with painting structures and supports, and how a work is contained or framed within existing historical dialogues.
 The exhibition contains groups of paintings with seemingly clashing reference points and techniques — exploring conceptual slippage and possible malfunction, while at the same time representing discursive worlds of a personal history — becoming metaphysical marks and residue that guide her practice.

 Consumed with humanity's ongoing abuse of power, Wright has also continued her Guardians series in order to present a group of paintings preoccupied with the human condition.
-Taking on the double role of both aristocratic perpetrators and working class heroes from a system that was inevitably crushed and destroyed, these players are employed specifically by Wright to explore the masking used to disguise such structures within society - imposed upon people by state regimes and other economic apparatus.
+Taking on the double role of both aristocratic perpetrators and working class heroes from a system that was inevitably crushed and destroyed, these players are employed specifically by Wright to explore the masking used to disguise such structures within society, imposed upon people by state regimes and other economic apparatus.
 The works imply a sense of momentary disorder by taking the shape of abject bodies, or as Mikhail Bahktin spoke of in his writings on the French Renaissance writer Rabelais, "body grotesque".
 In this respect the Guardians can be seen as inverted portraits, or the silhouetted heads of such families as Tate or De Beers, merchants who made their wealth from the extraction of natural resources.
-Heavily influenced by her family's experience of the coal mining tradition of North West England, and its politically engineered demise, Wright has chosen to focus on the human cost aligned to the demand and market for traditional 18th or 19th century British portraiture.
-While these peeled heads and concealed forms can in some ways be seen as an instinctive reproach towards these fortunate patrons, Wright nevertheless internalises this dark history and uses it to help inform her mark making and approach to composition.
-Through executing her painting on the backs of the panels, and hanging what was intended to be their fronts against the wall, Wright works in an intuitive and unrehearsed manner - where marks are made on a structural level, until a personality comes out and an image is grasped and conceived.
+Heavily influenced by her family's experience of the coal mining tradition of North West England and its politically engineered demise, Wright has chosen to focus on the human cost aligned to the demand and market for traditional 18th- or 19th-century British portraiture.
+While these peeled heads and concealed forms can in some ways be seen as an instinctive reproach towards these fortunate patrons, Wright nevertheless internalises this dark history and uses it to help inform her mark-making and approach to composition.
+Through executing her painting on the backs of the panels, and hanging what was intended to be their fronts against the wall, Wright works in an intuitive and unrehearsed manner.
+Marks are made on a structural level, until a personality comes out and an image is grasped and conceived.